christopheredsall/citc-singularity/README.md

 # citc-singularity
-Ansible playbook to add singularity to the Clister in the Cloud
+Ansible playbook to add singularity to the Cluster in the Cloud